Bulgaria during World War II: Initial neutrality (September 1939 – 1 March 1941)

 In October 1940 the Law for the Protection of the Nation was introduced to parliament.
 The bill made legislative progress through the winter of late 1940, with parliament reviewing it on the 15, 19, and 20 November.
 The week before the debates over the bill continued to second reading on 20 December 1940, a ship carrying 326 Bulgarian Jewish and other Jewish refugees heading to British-administered Palestine, the Salvador, was wrecked in the Sea of Marmara on 14 December with 230 lives lost.
 Of the 160 seats in the National Assembly, a majority of between 115 and 121 members voted with the government.
 The parliament ratified the bill on Christmas Eve, 1940.
 It received royal assent from Tsar Boris III on 15 January the following year, being published in the State Gazette on 23 January 1941.
 The law forbade the granting of Bulgarian citizenship to Jews as defined by the Law.
 The Law's second chapter ordered measures for the definition, identification, segregation, and economic and social marginalization of Jews.
 The law had been proposed to parliament by Petar Gabrovski, Interior Minister and former Ratnik leader in October 1940.
 His protégé, government lawyer and fellow Ratnik, Alexander Belev, had been sent to study the 1935 Nuremberg Laws in Germany and was closely involved in its drafting.
-Modelled on this precedent, the law targeted Jews, together with Freemasonry and other intentional organizations deemed "threatening" to Bulgarian national security.
+Modelled on this precedent, the law targeted Jews, together with Freemasonry and other international organizations deemed "threatening" to Bulgarian national security.

 The Law introduced restrictions on foreign Jews as well.
 In late 1938 and early 1939 Bulgarian police officials and the Interior Ministry were already increasingly opposed to the admittance of Jewish refugees from persecution in Central Europe.
 In response to a query by British diplomats in Sofia, the Foreign Ministry confirmed the policy that from April 1939, Jews from Germany, Romania, Poland, Italy, and what remained of Czechoslovakia (and later Hungary) would be required to obtain consent from the ministry to secure entry, transit, or passage visas.
 Nevertheless, at least 430 visas (and probably around 1,000) were issued by Bulgarian diplomats to foreign Jews, of which there were as many as 4,000 in Bulgaria in 1941.
 On 1 April 1941 the Police Directorate allowed the departure of 302 Jewish refugees, mostly underage, from Central Europe for the express purpose of Bulgaria "freeing itself from the foreign element".
 After April 1941, the Law's jurisdiction was extended beyond Bulgaria's pre-war borders to territories in Greece and Yugoslavia occupied by the Bulgarian army and claimed and administered by Bulgaria.